FX7/kinder/README.md

 ### Some customisation options

-#### Image fetching

-I would like to make this application "as offline as possible".
-There for I prefere fetching images from local filesystem.
-To receive the images from the local filesystem your movie database must be exportet into single files per movie and the movies schould be accessable for kodi via a samba share.

-For me this is the way to go, but I can see, that there are many setups without samba shares or exported movie database.
-Therefore I try to fetch the images from many different sources.
-If you like to change the prefered order of fetching images you can do this by changing the order by setting the environment variable `KT_IMAGE_PREFERENCE` to something you like.
-Or even leave out the ways you dont want to try.

 #### Match Options

 By default you can just see your "voting results" without any actions given.
 But with `KT_MATCH_ACTION` you can also provide a play button, for instant play start in kodi.
 Later there may be some more options around this setting ;-)